 The document is actually called Letters of Testamentary, and it’s not a letter – it’s a court order.
 The confusion stems from the fact that Order used to be called Letter hundreds of years ago.

 Even if the decedent died in a different state, and you have Letters Testamentary from that state, you will still need to obtain separate Letters Testamentary in New York, by verifying out-of-state Letters Testamentary through a New York ancillary probate proceeding.

 Letters Testamentary are issued when a person died with a will, to a person who applies and is appointed by the court as the administrator of a deceased person’s estate.
-A person can only be an executor of an estate if they are nominated by the will of the person who died and are otherwise qualified – are over the age of 18 and are not a convicted felon.
+A person can only be an executor of an estate if they are nominated by the will of the person who died and is otherwise qualified – are over the age of 18 and are not a convicted felon.

-New York Letters Testamentary is an official name for document issued by the Surrogate’s Court, which permits a person to act on behalf of an estate of a person who died with a will.
+New York Letters Testamentary is an official name for a document issued by the Surrogate’s Court, which permits a person to act on behalf of an estate of a person who died with a will.
 A person who is nominated by a will to be an executor of an estate does not have the power or authority to act on behalf of an estate until they apply for, and are issued, Letters Testamentary by the Surrogate’s Court.

 What is a “Letter of Testamentary”?
-Letters Testamentary authorize a person to act as a representative of an estate.
-They allow a person to perform responsibilities of an estate.
+Letters Testamentary authorizes a person to act as a representative of an estate.
+They allow a person to perform the responsibilities of an estate.
 Here are some of the things a person can do once they are appointed as an administrator of an estate by Letters Testamentary issued by the Surrogate’s Court:

 - Obtain a tax id number for an estate from the federal government

 - Request information from banks and other institutions that control the decedent’s assets.
 The banks will comply if you show them the Letters Testamentary and the death certificate